Home

 Masked Schafer Beetle

 Masked schafer beetles, also called "annual grubs" have a one year lfe cycle.
-At first glance, masked Schafer adults are similar in appearance to June beetles, except they are a more golden brown and about half the size.
-The lawn grubs are white with a brown head, six legs and are c-shaped.
+Masked Schafer adults are similar in appearance to June beetles, but about half the size.
+The lawn grubs are white with a redish-brown head, six legs and are c-shaped.

 Life Cycle of the Masked Schafer Beetle